openservicemesh/osm/ONBOARD-VM.md

 ## Prerequisites
 - The VM's network interface should have connectivity to the Kubernetes POD IP addresses.
-A service running on the VM that is a part of the service mesh will need to establish connectivity with other services in the service mesh and the SMC control plane.
+A service running on the VM that is a part of the service mesh will need to establish connectivity with other services in the service mesh and the OSM control plane.

 - Envoy proxy needs to be installed on the VM prior to onboarding the VM into the service mesh.